 Further information about the Google Maps element can be found in our article about adding and editing Google Maps maps in Sitejet.

 Imprint (create subpages and reference elements)

 In a new tab at the top left, the subpage above the menu bar will be opened in a tab.
 These tabs allow you to easily switch between open pages and even transfer content from one page to another.

 First switch to the "Home" page in the top tab and scroll down to the footer.
-Mark the entire footer by clicking on the parent container with the puzzle piece icon in the breadcrumbs and then right-click on "Create reference" in the context menu.
+Mark the entire footer by clicking on the parent container with the color palette icon in the breadcrumbs and then right-click on "Create reference" in the context menu.
 This will create a reference element that looks identical and will always match the original if it is changed.
 This saves time when changing details and also works across all subpages.

-Cut the reference element with a right click and then click on "Cut element" (or [Ctrl] + [X]) and switch back to the "Legal Notice" subpage.
-Insert the footer reference there by right clicking and then clicking on "Insert element" or [Ctrl] + [V].
+Cut the reference element with a right-click and then click on "Cut element" (or [Ctrl] + [X]) and switch back to the "Legal Notice" subpage.
+Insert the footer reference there by right-clicking and then clicking on "Insert element" or [Ctrl] + [V].